Hindutva terrorism: Terminology

 Former Home Minister of India and Congress member P. Chidambaram urged Indians to beware of "saffron terror" during an August 2010 meeting of state police chiefs in New Delhi; his remark met with backlash from politicians and Hindu religious figures.

-2007–2008 attacks
+Attacks

+Attacks by NDA

+Nepalese Hindu extremist group Nepal Defence Army has been involved in carrying a series of bombing of Mosques and Churches in Nepal in the 21st century.
+As of December 2011, NDA's leader Ram Prasad Mainali was serving life imprisonment for his role in bombing a church in Kathmandu.

 2007 Samjhauta Express bombings

 Twin blasts shook two coaches of the Samjhauta Express around midnight on 18 February 2007.
 Sixty-eight people were killed in the ensuing fire and dozens were injured.
 It was originally linked to Abhinav Bharat, a Hindu fundamentalist group.
 On 8 January 2011, Swami Aseemanand, a pracharak of the Rashtriya Swayamsevak Sangh (RSS), made a confession that he had been involved in the bombing of Samjhauta Express - a statement he later said was made under duress.

 There have also been allegations that Lashkar-e-Taiba (LeT) was responsible for the bombings.
 The United States and subsequently the United Nations Security Council added Arif Qasmani, a Pakistani national and LeT financier, to their sanction lists, stating that he had facilitated the bombings.

 On 20 March 2019, Special NIA court acquitted all four accused.
 "The NIA Special Court has concluded that the investigating agency has failed to prove the conspiracy charge and ruled that accused deserve a benefit of doubt", NIA Counsel RK Handa said.